 FCA Canada will notify owners by mail and advise you to take your vehicle to a dealership to inspect the 200 A fuse assembly in the high-voltage battery.
 If necessary, the dealer will replace the fuse assembly or the high-voltage battery pack.

-On certain electric vehicles, there could be a problem inside the high-voltage battery.
-As a result, the high-voltage battery could short circuit while driving.
+On certain vehicles, there could be a problem inside the high-voltage battery.
+As a result, the battery modules could overheat and short circuit.

 Safety Risk